bekk/bekk-christmas/post/thecloud/a-serverless-way-to-handle-sketchy-data-imports.md

 }
 ```

-This approach provides the benefit of being able to discover a bug or validation scenarios that have not been covered, write a fix, redeploy, and replay the failing messages with very little effort.
+This approach provides the benefit of being able to discover a bug or validation scenarios that have not been covered, write a fix, redeploy, and replay the failing messages with minimal effort.
 We use [Queue Explorer](https://www.cogin.com/mq/) to check for failing messages and to replay messages when needed.

 ![ServiceBus queues displayed in Queue Explorer.
 Two messages have been dead-lettered](https://i.ibb.co/kH2mpfH/deadletters3.png)
 Alongside the dead-lettered message we also provide information on the exception that occurred.

 Another benefit of this approach is its ability to scale.
 A cautionary note here.
 If you query or send data to other services you don't control during processing, keep in mind that big files with thousands of rows will very fast become thousands of requests.
-You should make sure that the recieving end is equally capable of scaling, or consider throtteling your throughput.
+You should make sure that the receiving end is equally capable of scaling or consider throttling your throughput.

 - [The demo code on GitHub](https://github.com/abydal/christmas)
 - [Microsoft Docs on Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview)